permutationlock/simple_web_game_server/README.md

-Vertical scaling is accomplished by allowing multi-threading in each aspect of the server: multiple threads may be assigned to handle WebSocket connections and messages, multiple threads may handle processing server actions, and the game update loop may update the independent games in parallel.
+Vertical scaling is accomplished by allowing multi-threading in each aspect of the server: multiple threads may be assigned to handle WebSocket connections and messages, multiple threads may handle processing server actions, and the game update loop may update games in parallel.
+However, in most the only parallelization that will benefit performance is processing game updates, and that is what is implemented in examples.

 #### Latency and performance